Workshops and Seminars

 SAI hosts and co-hosts a number of teacher training workshops on the UT campus during the year.
 We design our professional development opportunities to address the TEKS and TAKS objectives for social studies.
 At our training events, teachers gain knowledge from Institute guests and faculty experts, teaching materials and strategies to use them in the classroom, and CPE hours.
 Below is a listing of our current and recent professional development opportunities for K-12 teachers.

-Space is limited to 35 participants who will be chosen on a first come first serve basis.
+Space is limited to 20 participants who will be chosen on a first-come, first-serve basis.
 Attendance is free of charge to all teachers, but pre-registration is required.

 Attendees will receive: